meghantole/tarm/_posts/2021-10-07-typography-book-publishing.md

 It’s important when a book is not only a captivating read but also an eye-grabbing beauty that people want to put on a shelf to enjoy the view every day.
 Romance is one of the most popular fiction genre's and one of the most profitable, making approximately $1.44 billion a year in sales.

 ![](../uploads/best-romance-books-1591633076.jpeg)

+> "Type can generate its own meanings and connotations - it is in essence a form of expression." - Target Ink